People

 Geoffrey Ginsburg, M.D., Ph.D.

-Geoffrey Steven Ginsburg, M.D., Ph.D.; Chief Medical and Scientific Officer of the National Intitutes of Health's All of Us Research Program.
+Dr. Ginsburg is Chief Medical and Scientific Officer of the National Institutes of Health's All of Us Research Program.
 Dr. Ginsburg was founding director for the Duke University Center for Applied Genomics & Precision Medicine, where he pioneered translational genomics, the development of novel diagnostics, and precision medicine.
 He also served as a professor of Medicine, Pathology, and Biostatistics and Bioinformatics in the Duke University School of Medicine, professor of Biomedical Engineering in the Pratt School of Engineering, and a professor in the School of Nursing.

 Krishnendu Chakrabarty, Ph.D.

-Krishnendu Chakrabarty, Ph.D.; Fulton Professor of Microelectronics, School of Electrical and Computer and Energy Engineering, Arizona State University.
+Dr. Chakrabarty is the Fulton Professor of Microelectronics in the School of Electrical and Computer and Energy Engineering at Arizona State University.
 Dr. Chakrabarty is an expert in machine learning for time-series data analytics.
 He has developed solutions for failure prediction in complex electronic systems.
 His research interests include 3D circuit integration and system-on-chip, microfluidic biochips, hardware security, and neuromorphic computing systems.
 Visit Google Scholar for more information.

 Deborah Anne Fisher, M.D., M.H.S.